Jorgeguti2/Java-Client-and-Server-Communication/README.md

 This project is composed of 4 files: QuoteServer.java, QuoteClient.java, QuoteServer.java, and QuoteClient.java.

+It is a program that sets up a client and server connection for them to communicate with each other.
+The client submits a message and the server repeats it back.

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine.